-i.
-On-site Deposit - 25% of the construction costs of all onsite works.
-CITY TO CONFIRM ii.
-Off-site Deposit - 100% of the construction costs for all works within the Municipal Right of Way, on other City property, or for municipal owned services on private property.
+- i.
+On-site Deposit\ 10% of the construction costs of all on-site works. - ii.
+Off-site Deposit 100% of the construction costs for all works within the Municipal Right of Way, on other City property, or for municipal owned services on private property.

-On-site deposit amounts are based on the estimated construction costs as determined by the Owner's consultant, subject to review by the City.
+\On-site deposit amounts include costs related to landscaping, servicing (water, sewer, stormsewer), paving, grading, lighting, signage, and exclude the building.
+They are based on the estimated construction costs as determined by the Owner's consultant, subject to review by the City.
 A unit price breakdown is required to be provided and may include a contractor's quote.